aehrc/terraform-aws-serverless-beacon/README.md

 ## Installation

 You can use either local development or a docker environment for development and deployment.
-First download the reqpository using the following command.
+First download the repository using the following command.
 If you're missing the `git` command please have a look at the **Option 1** commands.

 ```bash
 git clone https://github.com/aehrc/terraform-aws-serverless-beacon.git